squarism/squarism.github.io/_posts/2017-02-25-porting-ruby-to-crystal.markdown

 behind causing slop problems between projects.
 Distributing this gem to our team was problematic because different people used different gem isolation tools.

 So ... uh ... what if I just want a CLI?
-Why can I just live and die in `/usr/local/bin` like "normal" unix-y utilities do?
+Why can't I just live and die in `/usr/local/bin` like "normal" unix-y utilities do?